 The definition of “productivity” from a manufacturing perspective is “the ratio of output to input in production” and is a measure of efficiency.
 When something is produced, how much time does it take?
 What is the quantity—not quality—of the production rate?
 Think of it like this: Your manufacturing line produces 500 units in one week.
-If you boost your production rate to 700 units in the following week, your productivity has increased by 200 units.
+If you boost your production rate to 700 units in the following week, your productivity has increased by the amount of goods or 200 units.
+You have increased the amount of goods produced in the same unit of time.
 This is an increase to your productivity levels.
+This applies for both goods and services, even though we'll talk primarily about manufacturing production efficiency in this article, and make sure you are using our manufacturing KPIs.

 Furthermore, increasing efficiency can lead to more productivity.
 Once the manufacturing process gets bolstered by better sales, you begin making investments in elevating the production rate.
-This may be done through purchasing automated equipment, improving logistics, acquiring more skilled laborers, and implementing LEAN manufacturing methodologies.
+This may be done through purchasing automated equipment to produce goods, improving logistics, acquiring more skilled laborers, and implementing LEAN manufacturing methodologies.
 When the line moves faster, your measure of productivity increases.

 Where productivity was more focused on increasing the quantity being manufactured, efficiency refers to the quality and effectiveness of the work being done.
 The definition is “the ability to do something or produce something without wasting materials, time or energy.”
-This means that efficiency is often expressed by a percentage, with 100% being the ideal target with maximum efficiency.
+This means that efficiency is often expressed by a percentage, with 100% being the ideal target with maximum efficiency so goods are produced at the lowest average total cost, with all else being constant.

 However, many manufacturing companies may only be running at 60-80% efficiency.
 For example, you produced 40% more units in one month than the prior period, but later learned 30% of those units were defective.
 Though productivity has gone up, efficiency went down.
 Better selection of raw materials can lead to increased efficiency by being easier to work worth and improving consistency.
 You want to make sure that you are maximize efficiency (or at least not lose it) as you increase your output for the time period.